vishwanath79/Redditalert/README.md

-# Redditbot
+# Reddit Alert

-Dail reddit alert
+Daily reddit topics emailed to you